wyrde/wyrde-comfyui-workflows/basics/README.md

 * muted nodes don't process and block everythintg behind them

 ## Organization
-* [Templates can be added from this repo](https://github.com/pythongosssss/ComfyUI-Custom-Scripts).
-Download the node-templates file and put it in ComfyUI/web/extensions/.
+* Add pythongosssss _Node Templates_ [from this repo](https://github.com/pythongosssss/ComfyUI-Custom-Scripts).
+Download the node-templates file and put it in `ComfyUI/web/extensions/`.
 (Don't copy paste the editor display, save the raw file.)
 This repo has some other super helpful extensions as well.
   * Also recommended is _image-feed_ and workflow-svg
 * noodles (the wires) can be organized with _reroute_ nodes.
 It takes extra time, but it makes figuring out a workflow a few days later much easier.
 Much less someone else.
 * _SaveImage_ can do sub folders.
 The format is `folder/imageprefix`.